Fristi/project-mycelium-v2/README.md

 The mycelium project is a plant monitoring system that automatically monitors environmental conditions in households and gardens using IoT edge devices.
-The system consists of three main components:
+The system consists of four main components:

 ## Architecture